How To Clean and Cook Artichokes (Plus A Starter Recipe!)

 How To Make This Artichoke Starter

-- Once cooked, slice the artichokes in half.
+- Slice the cooked artichokes in half.

-- Heat a pan and melt some butter.
-Place the artichokes cut-side down.
+- Heat a pan and melt the butter.

 - Drizzle with olive oil and sprinkle with sea salt.